 - Your blood tests show nutrient deficiencies: Your body uses up important nutrients to digest the food you eat.
 If the food you eat is devoid of nutrients (like many processed foods that are high in sugar and carbs), the ones you’re using to fuel the digestion process aren’t being replenished.
 There are too many ways nutrient deficiencies can manifest for me to list them here, but several are related to blood sugar regulation.
 More on that below.

-- You deal with embarrassing gas, uncomfortable bloating, and other digestive issues: A diet high in sugar affects your microbiome, meaning the healthy balance of bacteria in your gut.
+- You deal with gas, bloating, and other digestive issues: A diet high in sugar affects your microbiome, meaning the healthy balance of bacteria in your gut.
 This can result in conditions like leaky gut, dysbiosis, and candida overgrowth.
 Additionally, if your gut isn’t functioning properly, food can take much longer to digest, causing odious gas and bloating as it sits in the stomach waiting to be processed.

 - You have high cholesterol: Cholesterol is a good thing, but in the right amount.
 It protects our cells and acts as a gatekeeper, letting the good stuff in and keeping the bad stuff out.
 If we continuously feed ourselves food our cells don’t recognize (highly processed food, etc.), more cholesterol is needed to protect the cell from it all, so it rises.

 Now that you know how your diet can affect your health, here are some ways you can get back in the driver’s seat: